Retirement Saving: How Far Behind Is Gen X & How Can They Catch Up?

 According to a new GOBankingRates study, most Gen Xers didn’t start saving until their 30s.
 Predictably, that late jump leaves them playing catch-up today as the finish line draws near.
 Around 86% have less than $200,000 saved, with the largest plurality, 35%, sitting on nest eggs of less than $10,000.
 One in four has only between $10,000 and $50,000 saved; another quarter has nothing saved at all.

 Even so, they’re an optimistic bunch: 37% believe they’ll be able to retire on less than $500,000 and nearly 60% believe they’ll be able to stop working before full retirement age.
+Here’s a look at what they’re up against and how they can right the ship.

 Most Gen Xers were born too late for the pensions that past generations relied on to retire and too early for the unlimited information and easy access to investing that today’s young adults enjoy growing up in the digital age.